 As you explore KnowLA, be sure to see some of our unique multimedia features.
 Our entry on Louis Armstrong, for example, is accompanied by an audio clip of the song "Heebie Jeebies," while the entry on E.J.
 Bellocq features a short video about the photographer.
 Similarly, we've included a timeline to place the entry on the New Orleans school crisis within its historical context.
 Finally, our entry on the Civil War in Louisiana introduces a tool we call the document viewer.
 Move the magnifying glass over the "Ordinance Against Slavery" to see what this tool can do.

 We will continue to develop KnowLA, adding two to three hundred new entries and additional features each year.
-Where you currently see words in boldface type, you will eventually see entries.
 In addition to the original six subject areas, we will include the following categories: archaeology; business and industry; education; ethnicity; foodways; geography and the environment; government/politics; languages; law; media; religion; science and medicine; sports and recreation; travel and tourism.

 We'll be adding at least one thousand additional interactive entries, but even that will not be enough to adequately document a state as rich in culture and heritage as Louisiana, so please let us know what you would like to see.
 If we don't have an entry in progress, we will consider creating one.

-Eventually, we also hope that KnowLA will provide a forum for users to respond to the information they encounter in the encyclopedia.
-We will provide space for this interaction through thoughtfully moderated, virtual meeting rooms.
-If you think our entry on Reconstruction is too narrow, or disagree about the meaning of Kate Chopin's "The Awakening," we want to hear, and so will others.
-Each section (history, music, etc.) will have space for civil commentary and discussion with our authors, scholars, staff, and other readers.
+Eventually, we also hope that KnowLA will provide a forum for users to respond to the information they encounter in the encyclopedia through the feedback feature on each entry page.
+If you think our entry on Reconstruction is too narrow, or disagree about the meaning of Kate Chopin's "The Awakening," we want to know.
 We also intend to include different interpretations and perspectives on controversial subjects to accommodate diverse views.

 Most of all, we want to make KnowLA a tool that you will use in your everyday life, so we are particularly eager to hear your comments, criticisms, and suggestions.
 You can leave feedback here or contact the KnowLA staff directly here.